 "This (the pathway) is an approach improving the experience at the end of life.
 This is an approach supported by Macmillan and Marie Curie.
-Would those organisations really advocate a programme that denied dignity to people at the end of life."'Right to complain'
+Would those organisations really advocate a programme that denied dignity to people at the end of life."

 Mr Lamb said he wanted to hear about cases where patients or their families had not been properly involved in, or informed about, how they were being treated and had convened a "roundtable" of clinicians and patients groups later this month to discuss the issue.